Ad Noctum: Chapter 7

 Volker raised his eyebrows at Telford.

-Rush shut his his eyes and sighed dramatically.
-“Or perhaps I do have somewhere to be after all.
-Volker,” he said quietly, “there’s knife at my left ankle.
+Rush shut his eyes and sighed dramatically.
+“Perhaps I do have somewhere to be after all.
+Volker,” he said quietly, “there’s a knife at my left ankle.
 Fetch it for us, would you?”

 “Dale then,” Telford said softly, taken aback.

-“Piss off, David,” Rush said, snapping his eyes open.
-“You can get t’fuck.
+Rush’s eyes snapped open.
+“Piss off, David.
+Y’can get t’fuck.
 It certainly wasn’t ‘Dale.’
 Dale is wholly trivial.
-He’s here because we needed an astrophysicist.
+He’s here because I needed an astrophysicist.
 Get a grip on yourself.
 You’re an embarrassment to your civilization.
-Barely capable of a shred of rational thought, let alone real deductive reasoning.
-Hours into my last ‘meeting’ with Kiva, I told her you needed to be fucking replaced.
+Barely capable of rational thought, let alone deductive reasoning.
+Hours into my last ‘meeting’ with Kiva, I told her you needed to be fuckin’ replaced.
 Really made her work for it.
 Like she dug it out of me.
 My greatest, most closely guarded secret.
 Your.
 Total.
 Incompetence.”

 Telford stared at Rush, his expression neutral, his eyes dark.
 “Yup.
 Okay.
-So definitely Dale.”
+Definitely Dale.”

-Volker hoped his brain was going to catch up with whatever was happening and start offering ideas.
+Volker hoped his brain would catch up and start offering ideas.
 Right now, it was fresh out.

-“Dale is immaterial,” Rush snapped.
+“Dale is immaterial,” Rush said.
 “I’m tired and disinhibited.
 I’ve had a notable week.
 The drive to speak Ancient is always there.”

 “Is it?”
-Telford said, looking speculatively at Rush.
+Telford looked speculatively at Rush.
 “I wouldn’t know.
 But—Dale was affected by the kassa derivative back at that facility.
 Pretty strongly, from the looks of it.
-The LA has been experimenting with chemical compounds of all types, but—” He trailed off.
-He seemed to be internally debating something with himself.
-Finally he asked, “Is he like you?”
+The LA has been experimenting with chemical compounds of all types, but—” He trailed off, as though internally debating something.
+Finally, Telford asked, “Is he like you?”

 “Fuck off.
 No. Don’t be ridiculous.
-No one’s like me.
-No one could be.”
+No one’s like me.”

 Telford’s eyes flicked to Volker, then back to Rush.

-“Go ahead,” Rush whispered, staring at Telford, his eyes glittering.
+“Go ahead.”
+Rush fixed Telford with a glittering gaze.
 “Ask me.
 Ask me everything you think is important.
 Ask me everything you want, so badly, to know.
-Tell me all of your questions.
+Tell me all your questions.
 Define your knowledge gaps for me.
 Who can say?
 Maybe I’m disinhibited enough to throw some answers your way out of pure spite.”

 “What about a trade?”
-Telford whispered.
+Telford asked.
 “Question for question.
 Answer for answer.
 Single round.”

 “Questions up front,” Rush said, his voice hard.
 “You’re first.”